Ojda22/milos-ojdanic/index.md

 My inspiration is to contribute and deliver practical and powerful test environments to software practitioners.
 Requiring highly assured software at a reasonable cost _(why do we need assuring software nowadays, well, I will let you conclude)_.
 The vision is an environment that provides complete automation to the testers.

-#This software test-bed would allow input of different software modules, while after a few minutes of computation, it would assess test thoroughness, stress weak spots with test cases, and deliver a set of test data to be examined with the potential to lead to software failures.

-**Check out my page**; I hope you will find something stimulating and leave enriched with peace of knowledge :books:
+**Check out my page**; I hope you will find something stimulating and leave enriched with peace of knowledge :books:  :evergreen_tree: